jpobzy/L4dAutoConfig/README.md

 ## VPK Instruction (recommend)
 This option is the easiest and safest method to intall the autoconfig while ensuring that your previous keybinds do not get lost
-   -First download the .VPK file
+   - First download the .VPK file
-   -Once the file is downloaded open to  `.../steam/steamapps/common/Left 4 Dead/left4dead/addons` -Drag the VPK file to the addons folder
+   - Once the file is downloaded open to  `.../steam/steamapps/common/Left 4 Dead/left4dead/addons`
+   - Drag the VPK file to the addons folder
 If you choose this method, changing the commands values within the file itself will be a little more tedious however will be explained below

 <br />

 ## Folder Instruction
-This option allows you easier acces to edit a designated file -First download the autoconfig folder
+This option allows you easier acces to edit a designated file
+  - First download the autoconfig folder
-  -Once the folder is downloaded open to  `.../steam/steamapps/common/Left 4 Dead/left4dead/addons` -Drag the folder to the addons folder
+  - Once the folder is downloaded open to  `.../steam/steamapps/common/Left 4 Dead/left4dead/addons`
+  - Drag the folder to the addons folder
 With this method, editing a single file will be easier to navigate to as you just need to go within the folder and edit the file within notepad++

 <br />